rrderby/site-source/README.md

 Website for Resurrection Roller Derby.
-Created and administered by Casey Lewiston/Shredinger, admin@rrderby.org.
+Created by Casey Lewiston, admin@rrderby.org.
 See below for use notes.
 This is built using Gatsby and a handful of dependencies, with data from Google Calendar API, Contentful and internal files.

 <h2>Calendar Module</h2>